-- 1. Personal illness-5 days (3 days for students who enroll after the first semester ends) throughout the year may be excused with a note from the parent/guardian on the day the student returns to school.
-Doctor's notes do not take away from the 5 days.
-However, once the student has used the total 5 days, a doctor's excuse is required for each day missed.
-Students may participate in extracurricular activities if they are present for the last 1⁄2 of a school day. - 2.
-Funeral of a family member. - 3.
-Family medical emergency. - 4.
-Medical appointment-We ask parents to make appointments early or late so that students miss no more than 1⁄2 day for appointments. - 5.
-Field trips or other school affiliated events.
-No absence will be reported on the student's record. - 6.
-Observance of a religious holiday.
+1. Personal illness: 9 days (5 days for students who enroll after the first semester ends) throughout the year may be excused with a note from the parents/guardians on the day the student returns to school.
+Doctor's notes do not take away from the 9 days.
+However, once the student has used the total 9 days, a doctor's excuse is required for each day missed.
+Students may participate in extracurricular activities if they are present for the last 1/2 of a school day.

+2. Funeral of a family member.

+3. Family medical emergency.

+4. Medical appointment-We ask parents/guardians to make appointments early or late so that students miss no more than $\frac{1}{2}$ day for appointments.

+5. Field trips or other school affiliated events.
+No absence will be reported on the student's record.

+6. Observance of a religious holiday.

-- 7. Attending a military honors funeral to sound TAPS. - 8.
-Absence due to "the mental or behavioral health of the student."
+7. Attending a military honors funeral to sound TAPS.

+8. Absence due to "the mental or behavioral health of the student."
 Schools must excuse students for mental or behavioral health- related reasons for up to 5 days before a medical note is required.
-Students are allowed to make up all missed work. - 9.
-Juniors and Seniors will be allowed 2 college/military visit days.
-Juniors cannot carry the day's over to their Senior year.
+Students are allowed to make-up all missed work.

+9. Juniors and Seniors will be allowed 2 college/career/military visit days.
+School sponsored trips do not count toward this number.
+Juniors cannot carry the days over to their Senior year.
 These must be prearranged and approved by the principal or designee.
 Students must have the form completed by the college admissions officer or appropriate military personnel.
 No absence will be reported on the student's record.
-Parents are urged to arrange college/military visits during the summer prior to the child's senior year. - 10.
-Students absent without a doctor's excuse or administrative approval may not attend after school activities.
-Failure to abide by this will result in an unexcused absence. - 11.
-Others, as deemed excused by the administration.
+Parents/guardians are urged to arrange college/career/military visits during the summer prior to the child's senior year.

+10. Students absent without a doctor's excuse or administrative approval may not attend after school activities.
+Failure to abide by this will result in an unexcused absence.

+11. Others, as deemed excused by the administration.

-All excused absences will be given at least the same amount of time that the student missed school to complete assignments that were done while the student was absent.
+12. Pre-planned: If absences are pre-planned, students must fill out a Pre-Planned Absence Form from the office and have teachers sign off on their absence and be pre-approved by administration.
+All excused absences will be given at least the same amount of time that the student missed school plus one day to complete assignments that were done while the student was absent.

-NOTE: WRITTEN NOTES FROM PARENTS OR FROM THE DOCTOR MUST ACCOMPANY THE CHILD THE DAY HE/SHE RETURNS TO SCHOOL.
+NOTE: WRITTEN NOTES FROM PARENTS/GUARDIANS OR FROM THE DOCTOR MUST ACCOMPANY THE CHILD WITHIN ONE WEEK OF RETURNING FROM THEIR ILLNESS.
 NOTES BROUGHT AFTER THAT MAY NOT BE ACCEPTED.

 The school withholds the right to verify the authenticity of each note submitted to the office.